SethK329/colorSchemeGenerator/README.md

 # colorSchemeGenerator
-uses api to produce a color scheme from a single color chosen from the color input
+uses color api to produce a color scheme from a single color chosen from the color input